mkp00/Aquilon/README.md

   'npm run build'
   Sql Server 2016

-  Stored procedure is in Adventurworks project dbo folder and is named uspSalesOrderSearch.
+  Stored procedure is in Adventurworks project, /dbo/Stored Procedures/ folder and is named uspSalesOrderSearch.

   Caveats:
   Need Identity server for login